open-ephys/gui-docs/source/User-Manual/Plugins/Ephys-Socket.rst

 #.
 Click on the port number, and make sure it matches the same number used in Bonsai.

 #.
-Click the "Connect" button to establish the connection with Bonsai.
-If it's not connecting, make sure the Bonsai workflow is running, and the port numbers match.

-#.
 Ensure the "frequency" parameter matches the sample rate of the Bonsai data stream.
 By default the Open Ephys acquisition board acquires data at 30000 Hz.

 #.
 You shouldn't have to change the "offset", or "scale" parameters unless you are interfacing with a custom data stream.

 #.
+Click the "Connect" button to establish the connection with Bonsai.
+If it's not connecting, make sure the Bonsai workflow is running, and the port numbers match.
+All input parameters will be grayed out, and cannot be changed while the connection is active.

+   * If no data is being sent from Bonsai yet (e.g., the acquisition board is still initializing), the socket will not connect.
+Wait until the hardware is actively sending data before attempting to connect the socket.

+#.
 Start acquisition in Open Ephys.
 If all is working, you should see the data stream in the LFP Viewer.

+#.
+If any of the settings need to be changed (i.e., offset / scale), stop acquiring data and press "Disconnect" to enable input parameters to be changed.

 .. warning:: This plugin doesn't currently guarantee that samples won't be lost in transit, so it's essential to save your data stream on the Bonsai end.
 We are working on implementing a buffering system on the Open Ephys side, to ensure that all samples are being received.
 If you suspect samples are being dropped (e.g., if the LFP Viewer is not updating at the expected speed), sending fewer channels at a time should fix the problem.